 It genuinely baffles me how many times I hear people bemoaning missing so much British food.

 YOU’RE IN MELBOURNE.
-BRITISH PEOPLE EAT BEANS OUT OF A TIN, CRAVE FOR AN INDIAN CURRY THAT WAS INVENTED IN GLASGOW IS OUR NATIONAL DISH, EAT TEDDY BEAR SHAPED HAM AND A GOOD BREAKFAST IS ANYTHING FRIED…EVEN BREAD.
+BRITISH PEOPLE EAT BEANS OUT OF A TIN, CRAVE FOR AN INDIAN CURRY THAT WAS INVENTED IN GLASGOW (AND TRY TO CLAIM IT IS OUR NATIONAL DISH), EAT TEDDY BEAR SHAPED HAM AND A GOOD BREAKFAST IS ANYTHING FRIED…EVEN BREAD.

 We might not be known for good food but there’s also those guilty pleasures we just bloody need at times.
 Le Taj in West Melbourne knocks out a curry that rivals back home.
 La Roche in St Kilda does a solid Pommy Breakfast (it’s even called that) featuring hash browns, black pudding and offering brown sauce.
 Charles Dickens Tavern on Collins does a belting Beef and Guinness Pie as well as a Gammon Steak- Dad would be pleased.